 That’s what makes the 2% rule difficult to apply in cities with high housing prices.
 On the other hand, if your goal is to offset the cost of a principal residence, renting your townhouse through Airbnb, or leasing a secondary suite and selling when your home appreciates, could cover most of your expenses and give you a profit.

 Deducting Rental Income From Taxes

-We know you have questions to ask a lawyer when buying a house.
+We know you have questions to ask a lawyer when buying rental property.
 Before you sign any agreement of purchase or sale for an income property or renovations, show it to an Axess Law real estate lawyer in Ontario.
-We have lawyers near you who can review your agreement’s terms and conditions for errors, omissions or clauses that could trip you up legally later.
+We have lawyers near you who can review your agreement’s terms and conditions for errors, omissions, or clauses that could trip you up legally later.

 Axess Law video conferences online anywhere in Ontario, 7 days a week, day or evening.
 Use our easy online booking form to make appointments.
 For in-person appointments at any metro Toronto or Ottawa Axess Law location, dial toll free to 1-877-402-4277 or in Greater Toronto, call our 647-479-0118 lawyer line.

 We have onsite parking and easy transit access.